Mar 05, 2021

 - Give the caterpillars plenty of space by keeping them in a large enclosure

-- Ensuring there is a lot of milkweed available for each caterpillar
+- Ensure there is a lot of milkweed available for each caterpillar

-- Separating differently sized caterpillars into different enclosures.
+- Separate differently sized caterpillars into different enclosures.
 Don't keep the large ones with the small ones.

 - If you are rearing your larvae outdoors on a live milkweed plant, cover the plant with a mesh sleeve.
 Ideally, it should have a drawstring or tie on either end.